 Participants will gain expertise in managing current and future patients through the case discussion format.

-Sessions will take place 5:30-6:30 pm mainly on Thursdays, starting on January 16th, 2020, approximately every other week.
+Our plan is to run the sessions from 5:30-6:30 pm on Wednesdays, starting on June 1, 2022 and taking place approximately every other week.
 Participants are asked to commit to participate in at least six of the eight sessions.

 Note: Pediatric Headache ECHO participation will fulfill the requirement of three hours of training in pain and symptom management required for the every-three-year renewal.

-For more information or to apply, contact Linda Fletcher at firstname.lastname@example.org.
+For more information or to apply, contact Alexandra (Alex) Dunn at firstname.lastname@example.org.

 - Tentative Pediatric ECHO Schedule (pdf)